kindelia-archive/Kindelia/README.md

 Litereum nodes keep an ever-growing chain of blocks that are submitted by users, and sequenced via Nakamoto Consensus (proof-of-work).
-By evaluating each block in order, a node can compute the final state of the blockchain, which is just the of set of global names, types and bonds defined on these blocks.
-For
+By evaluating each block in order, a node can compute the final state of the blockchain, which is just the set of global names, types and bonds defined on these blocks.
+For example:
-example:

 ```c
 type Nat {